 Growing up as a self-proclaimed “sneaker-head” in Taiwan, EJ So has always been involved in the fashion scene.
 Today, he owns Kazuo Craft – a bespoke shoe company that uses Japanese and English shoemaking techniques to produce custom-made, hand-crafted shoes.
-Designing and crafting from the heart of Taipei, EJ offers a funky alternative to commercial footwear rooted in Japanese creativity and English techniques.
+Designing and crafting from the heart of Taipei where the Hive Taipei is located, EJ offers a funky alternative to commercial footwear rooted in Japanese creativity and English techniques.
 Here, he tells us how he got there.

 Despite being an avid sneaker collector, EJ’s first experience in commercial fashion came via clothing with a streetwear brand he launched with a friend in 2007.
 Failing in just under a year, EJ explains, “While I didn’t lose any money, I definitely learnt something.
 I stopped liking fashion because there were always rules to follow and a market to please.
 This experience made me realise that I didn’t want to do apparel or clothing, but rather something that was timeless.”